You’re 23 weeks pregnant! Your pregnancy is in full swing and your baby is growing quickly.

 Moderate exercise, like walking or swimming, will help you to have more energy throughout your pregnancy.
-It can also ease some of your aches and pains, while having the added benefit of helping you stay in a healthy weight gain range.
-Regular exercise keeps your upper leg and pelvic muscles strong (which will be useful when it comes time to give birth) and improves circulation, which helps prevent constipation, haemorrhoids, varicose veins, leg cramps, and swelling of the ankles.
+It can also ease some of your aches and pains and prevent too much weight gain.
+Regular exercise keeps your upper leg and pelvic muscles strong, which will be useful when it comes time to give birth.
+Exercise helps increase circulation as well.

 23 Weeks Pregnant – Your Body